yunhanwang1105/GazeTech/Gaze360/README.md

 ### Citation

-If you find this framework useful, please consider citing the paper of Gaze360 and our paper.
+If you use results or models from our paper, please cite our paper:
 ```
 @inproceedings{gaze360_2019,
     author = {Petr Kellnhofer and Adria Recasens and Simon Stent and Wojciech Matusik and Antonio Torralba},